csunghye/turn_taking/README.md

 # Calculating turn-taking measures in natural conversations

 This Python script calculates simple turn-taking measures in natural conversations, such as total and mean speech/pause duration and overlapping speech duration, based on timestamps of transcripts.
 You will need time-stamped transcripts as a tab-separated file to use this script, and columns in the transcripts need to be in a specific order: ['filename', 'start', 'end', 'text', 'speaker', 'task'].
-The filename and task columns can be empty, but transcripts still need to have at least 6 columns.
+The transcripts need to have at least 6 columns.
 An example of a transcript is uploaded in this repository: `example_animal_fluency.txt` Please check out the example transcript, and make sure you have the same format.
 The pipeline will output a comma-separated file.

 # Packages
 - Numpy